wmorgan/dcos-docs/1.7/administration/installing/cloud/aws/advanced-templates.md

  - Extend and update an existing DC/OS clusters by adding more agents

 The advanced templates are used together in conjunction to create a DC/OS cluster.

-* **zen.json** This template file orchestrates the component stacks to form an entire DC/OS cluster.
-Since this is a meta template, it requires the least number of parameters to get a cluster up and running.
-* **infra.json** This template file defines and creates a DC/OS specific infrastructure that works well with a VPC already created.
-This is the lowest building block of a DC/OS cluster and the components created in this stack are consumed by the dependent templates (`advanced-master.json`, `advanced-pub-agent.json`, and `advanced-priv-agent.json`).
-* **advanced-master.json** This template file configures the master nodes.
-* **advanced-priv-agent.json** This template configures the private agent nodes.
-* **advanced-pub-agent.json** This template configures the public agent nodes.

 <!-- Insert graphic -->